hjozwiak/tintin-kallisti-pack/README.md

 #### Linux

 The requirements are few.
-You just need TinTin++ of course and SoX for sound capabilities.
+You just need TinTin++ of course and SoX for sound capabilities, in addition to unzip for extracting the soundpack.
 Both of these should be available in your distribution's package manager.

 #### Mac